Datalake - Upload Data from local drive

 1. Accessing the Datalake

-After accessing the correct Organization, you can reach its Datalake through the Navigation Bar as illustrated below:
+After accessing the correct Organization, you can reach a Datalake through the Navigation Bar as illustrated below:

 Access Datalake

-You're now visualizing the Datalake for your Organization.
+You're now visualizing a Datalake for your Organization.

 Now, it's time to upload your Data to Picsellia!

-This page focuses on the second approach: the direct upload of Data to Picsellia's Datalake.
+This page focuses on the first approach: the upload of Data from a local drive to Picsellia's Datalake.

 Upload Data

 A modal will appear.
-From here, click on Select files, which will open your OS's file browser, allowing you to choose the images you wish to import into your Picsellia Datalake.
+From here, click on Select files, which will open your OS's file browser, allowing you to choose the images you wish to upload into your Picsellia Datalake.

 Once you've selected files from your local device, you can create or select the appropriate DataTag to associate with the batch of Data you're about to upload to your Datalake.
 To learn more about tags and their usage, refer to this documentation page.